 No, I’m not trying to convince you not to do it.
-I’ve been a cop 22 years, and have loved almost every minute of it.
+I’ve been a police officer for 22 years, and have loved almost every minute of it.
 I want to see more good people apply to become cops, and I especially want to see more worthy veterans become cops.
 But before you apply, there are a few things you should know.

 Before I became a cop, I heard a lot of bad advice.
 People who knew literally nothing about police hiring practices told me to do stupid things that would have kept me from getting hired if I had been dumb enough to listen.
 Today I’m intimately familiar with my department’s recruiting process, and I keep seeing applicants screw themselves by doing dumb things.
 So here’s advice for prospective police applicants who don’t want to ruin their chances of getting hired.